Mike-he/sandbox-REST-API/README.md

 and symfony2 as the framework

-all these API will require authentification with  Basic HTTP Auth with username = "sharedsecret"  and password = "device's uii"
+all these API will require authentification with  Basic HTTP Auth with username = "token"  and password = "id of client"

 ## Useful commands
   * to refresh tokens: run the script `utils/refresh_token.sh`